2023–24 Women's Scottish Cup

 The 2023–24 Women's Scottish Cup was the 51st official edition (53rd overall) of the national cup competition in Scottish women's football.
 For sponsorship reasons, this edition was officially known as the Scottish Gas Women's Scottish Cup.

+Rangers, runners-up in 2023, overcame holders Celtic at the semi-final stage, then defeated debutant finalists Heart of Midlothian to claim the trophy for the first time.

 Results

 All results listed are published by the Scottish Football Association (SFA).

 Preliminary round

 The draw for the preliminary round took place on 1 October 2023 at Hampden Bowling Club.
 This consisted of 29 clubs from the Scottish Women's Football Leagues and 4 clubs from the Highlands and Islands League; Dalbeattie Star received a bye to the first round.